AndrewJBateman/angular-akita-firebase/README.md

 ## :clipboard: Status & To-Do List

 * Status: Working.
-Add Firebase authentication to access database
+Add Firebase authentication to access database - bypassed by setting access to 'true' in Firebase rules
 * To-Do:  Replace all styling and consider Postgres storage.
 Consider Tailwind for styling?
 Expand on Akita functions.
+Fix error where it does not find the localhost/xxx address when in dev server

 ## :clap: Inspiration